RobertoReale/BatteryMonitorApp/README.md

 ---

-**Note**: Predictions are most accurate after 24 hours of usage data collection.
-Some features may vary by device manufacturer.
+**Note**: Prediction accuracy improves over time as the app learns from your device's behavior patterns.
+Initial predictions become significantly more accurate after 24-48 hours of usage.